segunolalive/website/src/posts/understanding-accessibility-and-assistive-technologies.md

 It behaves like a similarly labelled native checkbox.
 It has similar mouse and keyboard interactions by default.
 A screen reader recognises it as identical to a native checkbox?
 A switch knows how to interact with it by default.
 What makes this possible?

 ## The Accessibility APIs

 The accessibility frameworks and APIs mentioned earlier make all these possible.
-When we visit a webpage, the browser sends the accessibility information to the operating system's accessibility framework using the aforementioned APIs.
-If we use assistive technologies like a screen reader, they query that information from the underlying framework and can tell us about each element, their current state, if applicable, and how to interact with them.
-This is why semantic HTML is king.
-Compare the code block above, to the dotnet core checkbox class linked above.
+When we visit a webpage, the browser generates an Accessibility Object Model (AOM), much like the the DOM but for accessibility information.
+The browser sends the accessibility information to the operating system's accessibility framework using the aforementioned APIs.
+When we use assistive technologies like a screen reader, they query that information from the underlying framework or the browser's AOM.
+This is how they learn about each element, their current state, and how to interact with them.

+## Semantic HTML and ARIA-*